Python

 Kubernetes Basics for Python Developers

 Kubernetes is an orchestration platform that manages containers across a cluster of machines.
-Instead of running containers manually, Kubernetes handles scaling, health checks, networking, and deployments for you.
+Instead of running containers manually, Kubernetes handles scaling, health checks, networking, and deployments.
 It defines several key building blocks.

 Deploying Python Apps to Kubernetes

-Once you have a Docker image, you can create the Kubernetes configuration needed to run it.
+Once you have a Docker image pushed to a registry, you can create the Kubernetes configuration needed to run it.

 Deployment Manifest